dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

 .. function:: ilog2

    :summary:
-     Returns the base two logarithm of its argument, truncated to an integer.
+     Returns the base 2 logarithm of its argument, truncated to an integer.

    :signature: ilog2 x => y